pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-06-add-pictures-item.markdown

 ##Link the Picture to the Item

-Using this picture “id” you can link the previous uploaded picture to you item.
+Using this picture “id” retrieved you can link the previous uploaded picture to your item.

 (You have to provide the item “Id” and the Picture “Id”)